 - Click on Start > Click on the Settings menu (gear icon).

 - Select Update & Security > Click Check for updates under the Windows Update section.

 - If a new update is available, you should download and install it.

 - Most importantly, Windows 10 cumulative updates are quite necessary.

 - Once installed, restart your PC and run the game.

 6. Remove all overlay application

-The overlay apps offer a bunch of useful features or options for pro gamers or multiplayer games.
-However, the overlay apps always run in the background that eats memory a lot and also can occur Dev Errors.
-So, if you don’t use these features, then you should disable the Nvidia GeForce Experience Overlay.
+The overlay apps offer useful features or options for pro gamers or multiplayer games.
+However, the overlay apps always run in the background, which eats memory a lot and also can occur Dev Errors.
+So, if you don’t use these features, you should disable the Nvidia GeForce Experience Overlay.
 Additionally, you can disable Discord Overlay, etc.

-While Xbox Gamebar users can also disable it from Start menu > Settings > Gaming > Record game clips, screenshots, and broadcast using the Game bar.
+While Xbox Gamebar users can also disable it from the Start menu > Settings > Gaming > Record game clips, screenshots, and broadcasts using the Game bar.
 Additionally, you can go to Captures > Turn off Background recording.

 That’s it, guys.
 We assume that you’ve found the guide useful.
 For any queries, you can comment below.